hasenbanck/toa/SPECIFICATION.md

 network streams, and tape storage systems.
 Writers do not need to know the total data size or block count before beginning compression.

-**Parallel Processing**: Data is organized in independent blocks that can be decompressed concurrently.
-Block boundaries are discoverable without parsing the entire file, enabling efficient multithreaded operation.
+**Parallel Processing**: Data is organized in independent blocks that can be compressed and decompressed concurrently.
+Each block includes its BLAKE3 chaining value, enabling parallel hash computation during both compression and decompression.
+Block boundaries are discoverable without parsing the entire file.

+**Incremental Verification**: Each block contains its own integrity information protected by Reed-Solomon codes, enabling per-block validation and partial file verification without processing the entire archive.

+**Efficient Append Operations**: The inclusion of BLAKE3 chaining values per block enables O(n) append operations where n is the number of blocks, rather than O(m) where m is the total data size.
+This makes incremental backups and log aggregation highly efficient.

 **Data Integrity**: Multiple validation layers protect against corruption.
-The format employs Blake3 hashing for content verification and Reed-Solomon error correction codes to protect the hash itself against corruption.
-This dual approach guards against both random and systematic errors.
+The format employs Blake3 hashing for content verification at both block and file levels, with Reed-Solomon error correction codes protecting each hash against corruption.
+This multi-layered approach guards against both random and systematic errors.

-**Appendability**: New data can be appended to existing archives by overwriting the end-of-blocks marker, enabling incremental backups and log aggregation use cases.

 **Simplicity**: The format uses fixed-size fields where practical and avoids unnecessary complexity.
 All multibyte integers use little-endian encoding.
-No alignment padding is required.
 Only LZMA compression is supported.

 ### 1.3 Conventions